brooksdra/technotes.github.io/css.md

 Removing a class with a transition reverses out that transition!

 **Transition has 4 properties:**
-transition-property e.g. opacity, tranforms, rotateX, etc. transition-duration How long to perform the transition transition-timing function This is a timing profile to how fast or slow thing happen during the transition (interesting) transition-delay When to actually start the transition.
+transition-property e.g. opacity, transforms, rotateX, etc. transition-duration How long to perform the transition transition-timing function This is a timing profile to how fast or slow thing happen during the transition (interesting) transition-delay When to actually start the transition.